zqfang/GSEApy/docs/introduction.rst

-**The only thing you need to prepeare is a gene list file in txt format(one gene id per row), or a python list object.**
+**The only thing you need to prepare is a gene list file in txt format(one gene id per row), or a python list object.**

 **Note**: Enrichr uses a list of Entrez gene symbols as input.
 You should convert all gene names to uppercase.